goderich/dissertation/dissertation.md

 | S'uli        | buwax           | swagi           | ŋəʔuwa    | walax     |
 | Squliq       | bwax            | swagiʔ          | nəqwaq    | qwalax    |

 In Plngawan, \*-uwa- regularly coalesced into /o/ in most cases, both when word-final and when followed by another syllable: Proto-Atayal \*buwax 'unhusked rice' > Plngawan *box*, Proto-Atayal \*suwagiʔ 'sister-in-law' > Plngawan *sogiʔ*.
 However, when it was immediately preceded by \*q, it changed into /awa/ instead, for example Proto-Atayal \*quwalax 'rain' > Plngawan *ʔawalax*, but compare \*qumuwalax 'to rain' (with the Actor Voice infix \<um\>) > Plngawan *ʔumolax*, with vowel coalescence instead.
 The addition of an infix split \*q away from the sequence \*-uwa-, and the regular coalescence to /o/ took place instead.
-The same alternation can also be seen in Proto-Atayal \*qumuwax 'to wash dishes (AV)' > Plngawan *ʔumox*, but Proto-Atayal \*quwaxan 'to wash dishes (PV)' > Plngawan *ʔawaxan*.
+The same alternation can also be seen in Proto-Atayal \*qumuwax 'to wash dishes (AV)' > Plngawan *ʔumox*, but Proto-Atayal \*quwaxan 'to wash dishes (LV)' > Plngawan *ʔawaxan*.

 Proto-Atayal \*-iya- developed in a parallel way with \*-uwa-: it coalesced into a single syllable in most dialects, with Matu'uwal being the exception, and it regularly monophthongized into /e/ in Plngawan, as shown in @tbl:proto-atayal-iya.